Get Answers to These FAQs We Hear the Most

 No matter the degree of lost earnings, South Carolina law requires that responsibility for all losses falls on the shoulder of the negligent party, not the innocent victim.
 If you have questions about any aspect of a personal injury case, including how to calculate lose wages, I am here to help.
-Call me for a free consultation at 803-790-2800 or submit a contact form here.
+Call me for a free consultation at 803-790-2800, start a live chat, or submit a contact form here.

 How Much Should the Insurance Company Compensate Me for Scars Caused By an Accident in SC?

 The answer to this question depends on whether your case falls under South Carolina's civil or workers' compensation system.
 For example, scarring caused by a car accident or burn that occurred away from work would be compensated differently than an on-the-job injury.
 Allow me to explain: